Getting ready for the recital!

 Whether at home or during an in class showing videotape your student doing the dance and then show them.
 Sometimes it takes seeing a recorded performance to notice the level they are performing at.
 Have a discussion with them on what steps they might need to work on and what part they know really well.
 Ask them if they are showing the correct emotion?
 Notice if they are listening to and dancing with the music.
 This process of self-evaluation can support new growth in their skill level, even with the youngest dancers!

-Be there for showings in class.time!
+Be there for showings during class times!

-I always invite parents, students, and other guests to watch during the class time, as we get closer to recital.
+I often invite parents, students, and other guests to watch during the class time, as we get closer to recital.
 There is nothing better than a real practice with the whole class in front of an audience.
 It can be nerve racking and distracting to have someone sitting right in front of you while you perform.
 Nothing builds self-confidence better then to show others how hard you are working.
 Be sure to praise the students afterwards for a job well done.
 Not only are the dancers working hard to remember choreography, but they also are trying to be entertaining as well.
 This is no small feat and every student should be congratulated for his or her attempt to do this well!

-If you have incorporated these ideas into practices at home the dancers should be well prepared by the time we get to dress rehearsal for their Recital experience.
+If you have incorporated these ideas into practices at home the dancers should be well prepared by the time we get to dress rehearsal for their recital experience.
 They have worked so hard all year towards the Annual Recital and are always excited to share what they know.
 If we can help to ease the nervous jitters through these activities your student can put their costume on, go onstage and just have FUN!